omaclaren/open-learning-material/README.md

 # Open learning material
-Some teaching material and other educational resources.
+Some of my teaching material and other educational resources.

 Like all such material much of it is either shamelessly (or shamefully!) plagiarised, borrowed, edited etc from other sources, especially courses I've taken before or notes I've inherited from past lecturers.
 I will try to add some credits as I go.
 This is essentially impossible for some material, however, as it was picked up from the aether.